-At Least 9 Members Of Mormon Family Die In Highway Attack In Mexico
+9 Family Members, All U.S. Citizens, Die In Highway Attack In Mexico

 A wonderful family and friends from Utah got caught between two vicious drug cartels, who were shooting at each other, with the result being many great American people killed, including young children, and some missing.
 If Mexico needs or requests help in cleaning out these.....— Donald J. Trump (@realDonaldTrump) November 5, 2019

+The U.S. State Department says the FBI has also offered to help Mexican authorities investigate the horrific crime.

-Mexico Foreign Relations Secretary Marcelo Ebrard says his agency has been in touch with U.S. Ambassador to Mexico Christopher Landau since Monday regarding the killings, which he called a tragedy.
+Mexico Foreign Relations Secretary Marcelo Ebrard says his agency has been in touch with Ambassador Landau since Monday regarding the killings, which he called a tragedy.

 "The security of our nationals is our top priority," Landau said via Twitter.
 He added, "I am following the situation in the mountains between Sonora and Chihuahua very closely."

-Jhon LeBaron, a family member who was not with the group that was attacked, posted news of the killings on his Facebook page.
-"My heart is completely broken," he wrote.

 Authorities have not publicly identified all of the victims or the circumstances of their deaths.
-But in an update to his original posting, LeBaron shared more details from a cousin, Kendra Miller, who said the group consisted of three mothers and 14 children and that they had been driving together in three SUVs.
+But in an update to his original posting, Jhon LeBaron shared more details from a cousin, Kendra Miller, who said the group consisted of three mothers and 14 children and that they had been driving together in three SUVs.

 Two of the women were traveling to see relatives in Chihuahua, and one was driving to the U.S. to pick up her husband from the airport in Phoenix, according to Miller.
 She added that the vehicles were found in two separate areas, about 10 miles apart.